fulcanelly/mystatsbot/README.md

 # Stats bot

-This is bot for keeping track of done thing and analyzing spent time
+This is a bot for keeping track of done things and analyzing spent time

 # [Bot datasheet](./bot/DATASHEET.md)